 As previously mentioned, apple cider vinegar can irritate the stomach mucosa and cause serious damage to the entire digestive system.
 Therefore, it is not advisable to consume it, even if some believe that it works.
 As long as there is no scientific evidence, it is best to refrain from taking risks.

 What is the best way to lose weight?

 To lose weight in a healthy way, it’s best to consult the best options for you, depending on your body’s needs, with your doctor.
 Keep in mind that everyone is different and that it’s essential to follow the specialist’s instructions in order to obtain real benefits.

 Make sure to have a healthy lifestyle and don’t just resort to the consumption of a particular food or drink.
 Avoid a sedentary lifestyle, improve your eating habits, and hydrate yourself properly.
-Your health will thank you for you and will know how to give back.
+Your health will thank you and will know how to repay you.